RainCat1998/obsidian-custom-attachment-location/README.md

 If enabled, attachments dragged and dropped into the editor will be renamed according to the `Pasted File Name` setting.

+### Rename attachments on collecting

+If enabled, attachments processed via `Collect attachments` commands will be renamed according to the `Pasted File Name` setting.

 ### Duplicate name separator

 When you are pasting/dragging a file with the same name as an existing file, this separator will be added to the file name.